anandg1/terraform-aws-vpc-ec2-project/Readme.md

 ## Conclusion:

-I have created a VPC with 4 subnets and 3 EC2s using terraform.
+I have created a VPC with 2 public and 2 private subnets and 3 EC2s with proper security groups and keypair using terraform.